4Z1KD/HolyLogger/README.md

 </a>

 <h2>QRZ.COM Subscription</h2>
-To take advantage of the qrz.com xml subscription, open the *.config* file and update your user name and password.<br>
+To take advantage of the qrz.com xml subscription, open the *.config* file and update your user name and password between the '<value>' tags.<br>

 ```html
 <setting name="qrz_username" serializeAs="String">